LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    bar predicate called
    yes

-This is the expected result as the expansion of the grammar rule into a clause leaves the ``{bar}`` goal untouched, which, in turn, is converted into the goal ``bar`` when the clause is compiled.
+This is the expected result, as the expansion of the grammar rule into a clause leaves the ``{bar}`` goal untouched, which, in turn, is converted into the goal ``bar`` when the clause is compiled.
 Note that we tested the ``bypass::foo//0`` non-terminal by calling the ``phrase/3`` built-in method in the context of the ``logtalk`` built-in object.
-This workaround is necessary due to the Prolog backend implementation of the ``phrase/3`` predicate no being aware of the Logtalk ``(::)/2`` message-sending control construct semantics.
+This workaround is necessary due to the Prolog backend implementation of the ``phrase/3`` predicate not being aware of the Logtalk ``(::)/2`` message-sending control construct semantics.

 A grammar rule non-terminal may be declared as dynamic or discontiguous,